creativescala/creative-scala/book/src/pages/foreword-2.md

 Many things will stay the same:

 - a focus on fundamentals of programming language theory, such as models of evaluation, and the patterns behind programming, such as structural recursion; and
 - a target audience of programmers who are new to coding and without a STEM background.
-This means some material on process that might be absent when targetting more experienced developers.
+This means some material on processes might be absent when targetting more experienced developers.

 One more thing: the name may change as well!
 I'm not sure Creative Scala fits the book I'm aiming for.